raphievila/rgb-palette/README.md

 ```
 ___

-When all required dependencies are installed and the `config` directory with its content is created test the installation.
-If installation is successful you will be able to run the following statement:
+When all required dependencies are installed and the `config` directory along with its content is, test the installation.
+If the installation is successful you will be able to run the following statement:

 ```console
 $ /location/of/repository/rgb-palette/> npm run start